soumya92/barista/core.md

 package allows more flexible code.
 For examples, see the [`reformat` module](/modules/reformat) and the [`group` package](/group).

-## core.Sink

-Unlike `bar.Sink`, where the argument is a `bar.Output` (interface type), `core.Sink` guarantees a slice of `*bar.Segment`s, which can simplify code by not requiring a `nil` check.
-This also has the advantage of only holding on to segment references, allowing GC of the original output in case it was a costly or complex concrete type.

 ## core.Module

 `NewModule(bar.Module)` creates a `core.Module` from a `bar.Module`.
 A core Module decorates the